Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Robust Bayes method of estimation

-Under both of the prior assumptions, Bayes estimate cannot be obtained in closed form.
+Under all three prior assumptions, Bayes estimate cannot be obtained in closed form.
 In such situations, Monte Carlo Markov Chain simulation methods can be used to approximate the Bayes estimates.
+Since widely used methods like Gibbs sampler and Metropolis-Hastings (MH) algorithm struggle with high dimensional or highly correlated variables, therefore there has been a growing interest in using the Hamiltonian Monte Carlo (HMC) algorithm for Bayesian estimation recently \citep{thach2020improved,thomas2021learning,abba2024robust}.
+The HMC steps are given in the algorithm \eqref{alg}.